smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 example shows how to use summary data (correlations, standard deviations, and means) in a two-group model.

-The methods of identification and scaling discussed by LS&C are:
+The methods of identification and scaling discussed by Little, Slegers, & Card (LS&C) are:

 - Reference Group Method - For each construct, the latent variance is fixed to one and the latent mean is fixed to zero in the first group.